Integrated Postsecondary Education Data System (IPEDS) - Federal

 The reporting period reflects the fiscal year, beginning July 1 and ending June 30.
 For example, the 2018 report includes degrees conferred in the academic year 2017-18.

-These include the fall semester headcount enrollment of students enrolled in courses creditable toward a diploma, certificate, degree, or other formal award.
+These reports include the fall semester headcount enrollment of students enrolled in courses creditable toward a diploma, certificate, degree, or other formal award.
 The information is organized by course-load (full- or part-time), level, race/ethnicity, and gender.

 Unduplicated enrollment data for the July 1 - June 30 award year.
 Data include demographic information on race/ethnicity and gender.
 Data collected/calculated include headcounts, credit hours, and full-time equivalent (FTE) enrollment (calculated based on instructional activity), which is used in computing expenses by function per FTE and revenues per FTE.